GreGosPhaTos/DoctrineFiltersBundle/README.md

 ### Record state filter

-This filter is really usefull for all db recorset that need to be statued (active, inactive).
+This filter is really usefull for all db recordset that need to be statued (active, inactive).
 Available for Doctrine ORM and Doctrine mongo ODM :

 in your config.yml :